cmharlow/rialto-wiki/RIALTO-Solr-Setup.md

 ## EC2 Setup

 We are using a single EC2 instance to run Solr.
+"Instance" is the Amazon word for "server".
+You can't call it a "server" if it runs in the cloud, because that word is old-school and implies that somewhere there is hardware that runs your code.

 1. Log in at [https://console.aws.amazon.com](https://console.aws.amazon.com) and be sure to switch to the "DevelopersRole"
 2. Make sure you're using AWS region `us-east-1` (N. Virginia).
 This is where we run everything RIALTO-related, so don't provision anything in any other regions.